3 Great Literary Works About Marriage

 Tolkien writes about the chivalric tradition, which took man’s tendency to idolize women and enshrined it in a code of ethics.
 Tolkien sees both positives and negatives in it, the greatest danger being the deification of the female, which is ultimately disappointing and damaging to both sexes.

 Tolkien told his son that fidelity in marriage demands effort and strength of will.
 It requires self-denial and suffering.
 It’s only through this effort that the best in marriage can be achieved.
-“No man, however truly he loved his betrothed and bride as a young man, has lived faithful to her as a wife in mind and body without deliberate conscious exercise of the will, without self-denial.”
+“No man, however truly he loved his betrothed and bride as a young man, has lived faithful to her as a wife in mind and body without deliberate conscious exercise of the will, without self-denial,” he writes.

 Moreover, says Tolkien, part of self-denial is to resist the temptation to believe that the real soulmate is somewhere else.
-In a statement that Dickens would likely agree with, Tolkien says, “Only a very wise man at the end of his life could make a sound judgement concerning whom, amongst the total possible chances, he ought most profitably to have married!
+In a statement that Dickens would likely agree with, Tolkien says: “Only a very wise man at the end of his life could make a sound judgement concerning whom, amongst the total possible chances, he ought most profitably to have married!
 Nearly all marriages, even happy ones, are mistakes: in the sense that almost certainly (in a more perfect world, or even with a little more care in this very imperfect one) both partners might have found more suitable mates.
 But the ‘real soul-mate’ is the one you are actually married to.”

-In other words, a good marriage is not founded on choosing the one right individual for you amongst millions, but on making the most of the relationship with the spouse you have.
+In other words, a good marriage is not founded on choosing the one right individual for you among millions, but on making the most of the relationship with the spouse you have.
 That requires a firm commitment of the will, but the rewards are commensurate with the work.

 Great writers such as Dickens, Austen, and Tolkien gave us a gift: their penetrating insight into human life and the age-old institution of marriage.
 We’d be foolish not to profit from it.